Tony Hillerman: Continuation of Leaphorn and Chee series

 In 2013, Hillerman's daughter Anne Hillerman published Spider Woman's Daughter (ISBN 0062270486), the first new novel since 2006 featuring Hillerman's Navajo Police characters; the novel's protagonist is Jim Chee's wife, Officer Bernadette Manuelito.
 Leaphorn's involvement is curtailed in the first chapter of the book.
-Leaphorn is the victim of an assassination attempt, spends half of the book in a coma, and later was severely limited in his ability to communicate.
+Leaphorn is the victim of an assassination attempt, spends half of the book in a coma, and later is severely limited in his ability to communicate.
 Chee and Bernadette Manuelito are the crime solvers from that book forward in the series, with Leaphorn never fully active in the investigations (though he regains his faculties over time and consults often).